 from microbit import * while True: x = accelerometer.get_x() y = accelerometer.get_y() z = accelerometer.get_z() print("x, y, z:", x, y, z) sleep(500)

 Upload this and open the serial monitor.
 Hold the micro:bit flat with the LEDs uppermost.
 You should see that the X and Y accelerations are near to zero, and the Z acceleration is close to -1024.
 This tells you that gravity is acting downwards relative to the micro:bit.
 Flip the board over so the LEDs are nearest the floor.
 The Z value should become positive at +1024 milli-g.
 If you shake the micro:bit vigorously enough, you’ll see that the accelerations go up to ±2048 milli-g.
 That’s because this accelerometer is set to measure a maximum of ±2048 milli-g: the true number might be higher than that.

-If you’ve ever wondered how a mobile phone knows which up to show the images on its screen, it’s because it uses an accelerometer in exactly the same way as the program above.
-Game controllers also contain accelerometers to help you steer and move around in games.
+If you’ve ever wondered how a mobile phone knows which way to orient its screen, it’s because it uses an accelerometer in exactly the same way as the program above.
+Game controllers also contain accelerometers to enable steering.

 The really interesting side-effect of having an accelerometer is gesture detection.
-If you move your BBC micro:bit in a certain way (as a gesture) then MicroPython is able to detect this.
+If you move your BBC micro:bit in a certain way (as a gesture) then micro:bit is able to detect this.

 shake.
 Gestures are always represented as strings.
 While most of

 To get the current gesture use the